kickinz1/docker/docs/sources/project/work-issue.md

 2. Make sure you are in your branch.

-		$ git checkout 11038-fix-rhel-link
+		$ git branch 11038-fix-rhel-link

-3. Fetch all the changes from the `upstream master` branch.
+3. Fetch all the changes from the `upstream/master` branch.

-		 $ git fetch upstream master
+		 $ git fetch upstream/master

   	This command says get all the changes from the `master` branch belonging to the `upstream` remote.

-4. Rebase your master with the local copy of Docker's `master` branch.
+4. Rebase your local master with Docker's `upstream/master` branch.

 		 $ git rebase -i upstream/master

-  	This command starts an interactive rebase to rewrite all the commits from
+  	This command starts an interactive rebase to merge code from Docker's `upstream/master` branch into your local branch.
-	Docker's `upstream/master` onto your local branch, and then re-apply each of your commits on top of the upstream changes.
 If you aren't familiar or comfortable with rebase, you can <a href="http://nathanleclaire.com/blog/2014/09/14/dont-be-scared-of-git- rebase" target="_blank">learn more about rebasing</a> on the web.